GM Faulty Ignition Recall Attorneys

 Pursuing Justice for Clients in Washington, D.C., Virginia & Maryland

-A potentially fatal defect in the ignition switches of approximately 1.6 million GM cars sold in the United States has caused the auto manufacturer to issue a national recall announcement.
+A potentially fatal defect in the ignition switches of approximately 1.6 million General Motors (GM) cars sold in the United States has caused the auto manufacturer to issue a national recall announcement.

-Studies show the defect in the faulty GM ignition switches could cause the the vehicle’s ignition setting to turn from “on” to “off” with slight bumps in the road or even if it is attached to a heavy key chain.
-When this occurs, the vehicles lose all power steering, power brakes and airbags stop functioning.
+Studies show that the defect in the faulty GM ignition switches could cause the vehicle’s ignition setting to turn from “on” to “off” with slight bumps in the road or even if it is attached to a heavy key chain.
+When this occurs, the vehicles lose all power steering, power brakes, and airbags stop functioning.